-When you enter our shelter we will ask you to fill out a pre adoption application.
-Even if you have seen one of our animals you are interested in on our website, television or other source, we want to make sure we gather as much information as possible about your expectations in a pet to best help you find your future companion.
+Before you visit any of our animals, you may fill out a pre-adoption survey.
+Even if you have seen an animal you are interested in on our website, on television or through another source, we want to make sure we gather some information to best help you find your future companion.

 3. Visit with the pet

-Spend time interacting with the animal and ask our staff questions you may have about how we received the animal, any behavioral information about the animal.
+During your animal visit, you will be able to spend time interacting with the animals and ask our staff any questions you may have about how we received the animal, behavioral characteristics, and general information about the animal.
 We are there to help you get as familiar as possible with the animals.

 4. Application process